 Session cookies vs. persistent cookies

 Session cookies are used while the user navigates a website, and they are deleted after the visitor ends the session.
-Session cookies are used, for example, in online shops to store login data and items in your cart while you are shopping online.
+Session cookies are used, for example, in online shops to store login data and items in your cart while you are shopping.
 Session cookies are saved in the temporary memory of the device (RAM), unlike persistent cookies, which are saved on the device for a longer period.